ingeniasoftware/luthier-ci/docs/en/003_routes.md

     If you define two or more routes with the same URL and the same HTTP verb, the first will be returned ALWAYS
 </div>

-Luthier-CI allows you to define HTTP routes with the verbs GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS and TRACE:
+Luthier CI allows you to define HTTP routes with the verbs GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS and TRACE:

 ```php
 Route::post('foo', 'bar@baz');